 Opened just a year after Santa Cruz Wharf, Marini’s Candies upholds a long tradition of making and selling sweets.
 Visit Marini’s on the Wharf to try some of their candied apples, a house specialty coming in a wide variety of flavors.

 To soak up even more of the city’s seaside charms, drive 10 minutes east to the Santa Cruz Harbor.
 Wedged between Seabright Beach and Twin Lakes Beach, Santa Cruz Harbor is the most popular launching point for all types of boat tours, sunset cruises, and fishing charters.

 For an unforgettable experience in one of Northern California’s coolest cities, book yourself onto a whale-watching tour; it might well become the highlight of your journey!

 One of the prettiest areas to take a stroll and enjoy the scenery around Santa Cruz is Natural Bridges State Beach.
 At this popular Santa Cruz beach, low tide pools uncover the rich marine life that includes anemones, sea stars, and shore crabs.

-Take an evening walk along the coast of Natural Bridges State Beach and enjoy the golden sunset, picturesque rocks, and active animal life.
-You may be able to witness shorebirds flying low and whales in the distance, as well as seals and otters, basking in the shallows.
+Take an evening walk along the coast of Natural Bridges State Beach and enjoy a golden sunset, picturesque rocks, and active animal life.
+You may be able to witness shorebirds flying low and whales in the distance, as well as seals and otters basking in the shallows along the shores.

 Natural Bridges State Park also hides another treasure for nature lovers: the Monarch Butterfly Natural Preserve.
 At the preserve, you can learn about this beautiful butterfly species, their migration patterns, and why the reserve is essential to their continued existence.